Action Network · Data Study · World Cup 2026

 Six numbers that define the squad

 • Chris Richards leads at 4,609 minutes.
-He played 55 games across Crystal Palace and the national team, the heaviest load in the squad and the 18th highest of 260 players tracked across all 10 nations.
+He played 55 games across Crystal Palace and the national team, the heaviest load in the squad and the highest of any USA player in this study.

 • Only two players have crossed 4,000 minutes: Richards and Weston McKennie (4,219 at Juventus).
 The rest of the squad sits well below that threshold.

-• The USA is the freshest squad of all 10 nations, finishing below Norway (2,876) and 813 minutes below France.
+• The USA is the freshest of all six nations tracked, finishing 309 minutes below Argentina (the closest contender) and 813 minutes below France.
 On aggregate, nobody arrives more rested.

 • MLS players average 82.7 minutes per game, against 66.9 for their European-based teammates.
 Domestic players are being used harder per appearance, not easier.